Aerostation/DBI3LogConverter/README.md

 # DBI3LogConverter
-DBI3 log handling has split into two applications.
-The original **DBI3LogConverter** converts a single log file into KML, but it has not been kept up to date and may not work (21Aug2018).
-The newer application **DBI3cli** includes code to download files from the DBI3, convert those files to KML, and allow single file conversion like the original DBI3LogConverter.
-UNICSV output support is currently disabled.

-This application reads Digitool DBI3 log files and converts them to common formats such as KML.
+The original **DBI3LogConverter** has been superseded by **DBI3cli** which incorporates functionality to download/delete log files on the **DBI3** and convert those files to KML.
+It also has the ability to convert a standalone DBI3 log file to KML for those times you may get a file from another Balloonist.

 Log files on the DBI3 must first be downloaded to the PC before conversion.

+**DBI3cli** also has some ability to convert log files to CSV and was written to enable support of other formats in the future.

 It is possible to create a metadata file for any LOG file that will contain overrides for the KML conversion.
 Things like altitude offset (when the altimeter setting was wrong), trim_start/end_times when there are excess records at the start/end of the LOG file that you wish to exclude from the KML output.
 The metadata file is the same basename as the log file (no extension) preceeded by "." to make it a hidden file.
 It will be used anytime the log is converted.

 The default mode of operation is interactive menus.
 There is also "--sync" which automatically